The best places to live in Antwerp

 Deciding where to live in the city will be one of the most important decisions that new arrivals to Antwerp will make.
 Various factors will need to be taken into account including budget, proximity to work and public transport connections.

-On the other hand, outer suburbs like Merksem, Deurne and Zurenborg offer a good range of accommodation options for expats.
-Despite their distance from the city centre public transport links are generally very good, making a car unnecessary in most cases.
+On the other hand, outer suburbs such as Deurne and Zurenborg offer a good range of accommodation options for expats.
+Despite their distance from the city centre, public transport links are generally sufficient, making a car unnecessary in most cases.

 These are some of the most popular areas for expats in Antwerp.

-Deurne is best known for being home to Rieverenhof Park, one of the city’s largest green spaces.
-Consisting of 20 neighbourhoods and split into four sub-districts, Deurne has mostly townhouses and apartments, but there are also a few houses to rent.
+Deurne is best known for being home to Rieverenhof, the city’s largest park.
+This area has mostly townhouses and apartments, but there are also a few houses to rent.
 Its cultural attractions include museums, monuments and events.
 Public transport links are good, as is the cycling infrastructure.
-The Albert Canal area can get very congested, especially along Bischoppenhoflaan and around the stadium.
+The Albert Canal area can get highly congested, especially along Bischoppenhoflaan and around the stadium.

 Hugging the R10 to the southeast of the city centre, Zurenborg is best known for its classic architecture.
 The area is split by a railway line.
-The northwest section has a village-like atmosphere that attracts younger residents, while the southeastern section, also known as Cogels-Osy, boasts quirky townhouses.
+The northwest section has a village atmosphere that attracts younger residents, while the southeastern section boasts quirky townhouses.
 The area’s aesthetic appeal is its biggest attraction and residents have easy access to several modes of public transport.
 It’s also far enough from the city centre to be fairly quiet, but not so far that there aren’t plenty of things to see and do.
 The biggest downside is that property in the area is usually quite expensive.